nawaf-alsowadi/Foundations/New_Notes/Networking/TCP IP Model & Protocols & Ports.md

 ![[d29463eda80fa9e4cbe78b16aa5d9f87.svg]]

 ## UDP/IP Protocol
-UDP [[OSI Model#Transport Layer]] & [[OSI Model#UDP Header]] is a stateless (doesn't require the connection to be established) protocol.
+UDP [[OSI Model Layers#Transport Layer]] & [[OSI Model Layers#UDP Header]] is a stateless (doesn't require the connection to be established) protocol.
 Just throw the packets and there is not gurantee it will be received!

 ![[53d459ccda57e5fdea0dafe7e64ffe7c.svg]]